 I am lord/ of the bird/ and the brute

-These lines from William Cowper poem is written in Anapest Trimeter as the pattern following first & second unstressed syllables and third with stressed syllable in three feet except the first foot of second line in iambus (containing a unstressed and stressed syllable).
+These lines from William Cowper’s poem are written in Anapest Trimeter as the pattern following first & second unstressed syllables and third with stressed syllable in three feet except the first foot of the second line in iambus (containing an unstressed and stressed syllable).

 Learn more about Anapest Meter, here

-- Structure- Both first and second syllable stressed.
+- Structure- Both first and second syllables are stressed.

 - Sound- DUH DUH